githubtraining/training-manual/docs/02_getting_started.md

 #### `:smiley:`

 Tone is easily lost in written communication.
 To help, GitHub allows you to drop emoji into your comments.
-Simply surround the emoji id with `:`.
+Simply surround the emoji ID with `:`.

 ### Introduction to GitHub Pages